hargoniX/master/thesis/thesis.typ

 The analysis tracks constraints of the form $tau subset.sq.eq x$, pronounced "monotype $tau$ flows into variable $x$".
-These constraints only need to handle monotypes that live in $"Type" u$ and dependent types have been eliminated.
+These constraints only need to handle monotypes that live in $Type u$ and dependent types have been eliminated.
 For this reason, both the types in the constraints and the type parameters to polymorphic constants can only take on four shapes:
 $ tau ::= x | tau_1 -> tau_2 | c " " tau | c $